minus1over12/QuadWars/README.md

 If you want to give players a reason to move, you can create a bonus chest with valuable items and give out the location to everyone.
 This may encourage players to move to the location and fight for the chest's content.

+### Use the world border

+Once you are in battle mode, the plugin unlocks its `/worldborder` command.
+It is a reimplementation of the vanilla one, but has the advantage of being synced across dimensions.
+You mainly would want to use `/worldborder set <size> <time>` or `/worldborder add -<size>
+<time>`.
+When doing this, **use a
+calculator to make sure you don't exceed a velocity of 5.612 m/s**.
+This is the maximum sprint speed of a player, and you will butcher your players if you exceed it.

+### Use spread players

+If you want to force everyone to move, you can use the [`/spreadplayers`](https://minecraft.wiki/w/Commands/spreadplayers) command to move teams to a random spot within a certain radius using `spreadplayers <center> <spreadDistance> <maxRange> true @a`

 # Compatibility